reakan/caltech_covid_model/README.md

 <br>
 <br>

-### 2. Calculating an "optimal" testing policy via Machine Learning (Reinforcement Learning) algorithms (Money: ~$100 [for AWS compute time], Time: Longer...hopefully in time for my next GM)
+### 2. Calculating an "optimal" testing policy via Machine Learning (Reinforcement Learning) algorithms

 The greedy testing policy outlined above is probably not the best choice.
 There's very little justification that goes behind it besides "testing the people most likely to be infected."